How can friends and family help?

 This section is for friends and family who want to support someone they know who has hypomania or mania.

 Supporting someone with mania or hypomania can be challenging, because the person may feel that there is nothing wrong.
-They may be feeling very good about themselves and full of confidence, and could get angry if you suggest that there is a problem.
+They may be feeling very good about themselves and seem full of confidence, and could get angry or defensive if you suggest that there is a problem.

-By giving your friend or family member space to talk about their feelings when they are well, you can build their trust in you.
-If they feel that you understand them, it can make it easier for you to discuss more difficult issues at times when they are unwell.
+By giving your friend or family member space to talk about their feelings when they are well, you establish a trusting relationship with them.
+If they feel that you understand them, it may make it easier for you to discuss their behaviour when they are experiencing a hypomanic or manic episode.

 Assess important decisions